shravani-t/Todo-Application-FE/README.md

 - The application's back end services are present in Todo-Application-Service repo.<br />
   Clone the project and start the RestfulWebServices.
-- once the services are running in http://localhost:8080 navigate to Todo-Application-FE and start the React application
+- Once the services are running in http://localhost:8080 navigate to Todo-Application-FE and start the React application
 - Run npm start to start the Front End Application and navigate to http://localhost:4200
 - Currently the application has only one account, The username is shravani and the password is dummy.